GSA/FedRAMP-OllaLab-Lean/streamlit_app/app/simple_chat/1_project_description.md

   - Implement progress indicators for lengthy operations and provide clear feedback on system status.
   - Include undo and revert options where feasible to enhance user control.
   - Support future change of UI programming language such as replacing Streamlit with Svelte.
-- **API Interface**
-  - Expose a comprehensive RESTful API built with FastAPI, adhering to OpenAPI specifications for standardization.
-  - Organize APIs into service categories for clarity and ease of use.
-  - Utilize tools like Swagger UI for interactive API documentation.
-  - Implement robust error handling and input validation within the API.
-- **Support for API Gateway**
-    - Utilize Kong Gateway or a similar solution to manage API traffic, authentication, and rate limiting.
-    - Implement secure, scalable, and reliable API access.
-    - Ensure APIs are documented, versioned, and adhere to best practices for security and performance.
 - **Integration with Apache Airflow**
   - Ensure all Python functions and the API interface support integration with Apache Airflow for workflow orchestration.
   - Allow prompt variables to be read and converted into Airflow workflows (DAGs), enabling users to design, manage, and orchestrate data workflows.
   - Support dynamic, data-driven workflows that adapt to changing inputs and conditions.
-- **Integration with Other RAGAR Modules**
-  - Seamlessly integrate PEM with the Prompt Automation Module (PAM) and the Data Engineering Module (DEM).
-  - Utilize well-defined APIs and standardized data exchange formats (e.g., JSON) to enable interoperability.
-  - Ensure consistent data structures and naming conventions across modules.
 - **Prompt Variable Management**
-  - Support the creation, updating, cloning, and deletion of prompt variables of various types (Question, Answer, File, Web, API).
+  - Support the creation, updating, cloning, and deletion of prompt variables of various types (Question, Answer, File, Web).
   - Implement a namespace mechanism to avoid name collisions and support collaboration.
   - Provide functionality for automatic inclusion of newly created prompt variables into the prompt editing area, based on user preferences.
-  - Include features for dependency and integrity checks of prompt variables, alerting users to any issues.
+  - Include features for dependency and integrity checks of prompt variables, alerting users of any issues.
-- **LLM Endpoint Configuration and Management**
-  - Support configuration and selection of various LLM platforms (e.g., Ollama, OpenAI, Google Vertex AI, Amazon Bedrock, Anthropic).
-  - Enable users to configure main and alternative LLM platforms and models through the GUI.
-  - Implement connection testing, model selection, and error handling for LLM endpoints.
-  - Sustain user-selected values and configurations until intentionally changed by the user.
 - **Prompt Improvement and Feedback Mechanisms**
   - Provide functionality for users to receive LLM-suggested improvements for their prompts.
   - Support different prompt types and offer quality control questions specific to each type.
   - Allow users to save improved prompts and manage versions effectively.
   - Integrate a feedback system for users to report issues, request features, or provide general feedback directly within the application.
-- **Performance Comparison**
-  - Enable performance comparison between different LLM models by allowing prompts to be run against multiple models simultaneously.
-  - Display responses side by side for easy comparison.
-  - Provide metrics or visualizations to assist users in evaluating model performance.
+- **Prompt Chain Management**
+  - Support the creation, updating, cloning, and deletion of prompt chains
+  - Implement a namespace mechanism to avoid name collisions and support collaboration.
+  - Include features for dependency and integrity checks of prompt variables, alerting users of any issues.
+  - Provide convenient options on both the GUI and CLI interfaces for prompt chain utilization.
 - **Security and Compliance**
-  - Implement secure authentication mechanisms, including Single Sign-On (SSO) and Multi-Factor Authentication (MFA).
-  - Enforce Role-Based Access Control (RBAC) to restrict access based on user roles and permissions.
-  - Ensure data encryption at rest and in transit using strong encryption standards.
-  - Comply with FedRAMP guidelines and other relevant industry standards and regulations (e.g., NIST).
   - Maintain comprehensive audit logs of user activities, system access, and data changes.
   - Ensure that variables like API keys (e.g., OpenAI, Anthropic) are stored securely, possibly using environment variables or secure vaults, rather than plain text in configuration files.
   - Salt variables must be securely stored and handled.